Camp Lejeune Water Contamination - Causes, Symptoms, and Settlements

 Tarawa Terrace

-To go further, it was said that water wells in Tarawa Terrace were not exempted from water contamination.
-As a matter of fact, it contained high amounts of PCE due to off-base dry cleaning operations where incidents of accidental spills and inappropriate disposal of PCE were noted by the authorities.
-Therefore, you can say that water contamination occurred years before 1980; it could have come a long way from 1953 when there were calls for multiple and hard-on dry-cleaning operations.
+Further, it was said that water wells in Tarawa Terrace were not exempted from water contamination.
+It contained high amounts of PCE due to off-base dry cleaning operations where the authorities noted incidents of accidental spills and inappropriate disposal of PCE.

 Hadnot Point